charchit25/charchit25.github.io/readme.txt

 DESCRIPTION:

-MONICA is a carefully crafted and modern HTML website template designed for freelancers, social media managers, and marketing consultants who help businesses and companies improve their online presence and establish long-lasting relationships with their communities.
-It is an excellent tool for telling people about your skills and credentials, services, and other offerings, giving them a better idea of who you are.
+CEEVEE is a clean, modern, fully responsive site template designed for online resume and portfolio.
+With this template, you can easily introduce yourself and showcase your works to future clients and employers.
+Also, it is flexible and easy to customize so you even use this template as a creative, business or portfolio site for your company.

 ==================================================================================================